 Dr. Winter has facilitated process groups for almost 30 years.
 Originally trained and having published during her internship at Case Western Reserve’s Metropolitan General and University Hospitals, she has continued to lead groups in her private practice.
 She is certified in group therapy.

 General Psychotherapy Process Group

 Groups typically have 6-8 people and meet for 90 minutes.
 Interested participants need to be in ongoing therapy (at least monthly) and submit to a screening interview to determine eligibility to participate.
-Process groups are transitional and not time limited.
-That is, on occasion a member will leave and someone will join,
+Process groups are closed yet transitional and not time limited.
+That is, on occasion, a member will leave and someone will join,

-Ending an affair or breaking an addiction cycle is not the end of the betrayal but often the beginning of healing for the partner.
-Partners experience anxiety, depression, confusion, rage, shame and isolation as well as a host of other post-traumatic symptoms which fall into what is called complex partner trauma or sex addiction induced trauma terms used to recognize the effect of the betrayal on the partner.
+The pain of infidelity and deceit can seem unending.
+Yet the ending of an affair or the breaking of an addiction cycle is not the end of the betrayal, but often the beginning of healing for the partner, the infidel, and for the couple.
+Partners experience shock, disorientation, sadness, fear, anxiety, depression, confusion, rage, shame, and isolation as well as a host of other post-traumatic symptoms which fall into what is called complex partner trauma or sex addiction-induced trauma terms used to recognize the effect of the betrayal on the partner.

-Groups designed specifically for betrayed partners, partners of infidelity, sex addiction or other process addictions, such as financial betrayals, offer supportive healing in a safe community.
+This group is designed to help those healing from the challenges and post-traumatic stress that accompanies being in a relationship with an addict or person who engages in out-of-control sexual and other behavior that is a violation to the marital/relationship bond.
+Groups designed specifically for betrayed partners, partners of infidelity, sex addiction or other process addictions or betrayals, such as financial deception, offer supportive healing in a safe community.